 jaye simpson is an Oji-Cree Trans Femme Two Spirit warrior & writer whose roots hail from the Sapotaweyak & Skownan Cree Nation, Treaty 2 & 4 Territory in Manitoba

 Many thanks to Jónína Kirton for co-hosting the first two events, and for first collaborating with Patricia Massy to make this series a reality.
 This series wouldn't exist today without her love, dedication, and work.
 Jónína is a Métis/Icelandic poet, author & facilitator who was born in Treaty 1 and is a descendant of French, Scottish and English fur-traders, her Indigenous ancestry includes Swampy Cree, Ojibwe, Assiniboine, Nakota and Sekani.

-We are currently accepting emails for our 2019 upcoming Indigenous Brilliance events: August 23rd, November 22nd
+We are currently accepting emails for our 2019 upcoming Indigenous Brilliance events for 2020.

 "The Spirit Within"